Mlaiel/iacherie/devops/README.md

 **© 2025 Fahed Mlaiel.
 All Rights Reserved.**

-*This documentation represents enterprise-grade DevOps architecture designed for production-scale deployment of the Ainflue platform.*
+*This documentation represents enterprise-grade DevOps architecture designed for production-scale deployment of the IA Chérie platform.*